2007 Miami Dolphins season: Week 11: at Philadelphia Eagles

 Still searching for their first win, the Dolphins flew to Lincoln Financial Field for a Week 11 interconference duel with the Philadelphia Eagles.
 This game would mark the NFL debut of rookie QB John Beck.

 After a scoreless first quarter, Miami got the first splash as rookie WR/KR/PR Ted Ginn Jr. returned a punt 87 yards for a touchdown (the first TD punt return for the Dolphins since 2000).
 The Eagles would end the half with kicker David Akers nailing a 34-yard field goal.
 In the third quarter, Miami's year-long struggles continued as Philadelphia took the lead with RB Correll Buckhalter getting an 8-yard TD run for the only score of the period.
 In the fourth quarter, the Eagles sealed the win with QB A. J. Feeley (a former Dolphin) completing a 4-yard TD pass to WR Jason Avant.

-With the loss, the Dolphins fell to 0–10, eliminating them from playoff contention.
+With the loss, the Dolphins fell to 0–10, and were both swept by the NFC East and they were eliminated from playoff contention for the 5th consecutive year.
 This would be the first time since the 2001 Detroit Lions that a team began a season 0–10.